 It is time to let SantaColor film truly be available globally, by giving it a new home.

-In any case, we thank you for the help along the way.
+In any case, we thank you for your help along the way.
 It is time to turn a new chapter in Santa’s film expedition.
-It is time to let SantaColor truly be available globally by handing the Santa brand over to Optik Oldshool and their custom built, Germany based, machine spooling operation.
+It is time to let SantaColor truly be available globally by handing the Santa brand over to Optik Oldschool and their custom-built, Germany-based machine spooling operation.

 With Santa film there have been always two goals: